RafGarn/todo-fe/README.md

          http://localhost:3000
-    * The docker-compose.yaml file contains the images you've pushed to the Dockerhub and also pulls the mongodb image.
+    * The docker-compose.yaml file contains the images you've created and pushed to the Dockerhub and also pulls the mongodb image.